 Pamir

 The most exciting destination for travel adventurers in Tajikistan and possibly in all Central Asia is the impressive, vast, magical and truly the wildest destination of Central Asia, the Pamir.
-This high and remote area is located in the Eastern Tajikistan and covers almost half of the total land area of Tajikistan.
-In the north, the Pamir mountains meet with the Tian Shan mountains of Kyrgyzstan through the Alai valley and in the South, Pamir borders with Afghanistan and the Hindu Kush mountain rage, along the famous Wakhan corridor
+This high and remote mountain area is located in the Eastern Tajikistan and covers almost half of the total land area of Tajikistan.
+In the north, the Pamir mountains meet with the Tian Shan mountains of Kyrgyzstan through the Alai valley and in the South, Pamir borders with Afghanistan and the Hindu Kush mountain rage, along the Wakhan valley and the more famous Wakhan corridor that is a design of the Great game between Russia and Great Britain.

 Taklamakan desert lies east from Pamir, in China where the Eastern Pamir suddenly falls steeply down to flat desert area with few rivers.
-The northern and eastern side of Pamir is also very dry and barren highland that has a drastic contrast to the lush river valleys of the Wakhan and Bartang in the south and southwest.
+The northern and eastern side of Pamir is also very dry and barren highland that has a drastic contrast to the lush river valleys of the Wakhan and Bartang among others in the South and Southwest parts of Pamir.

 Pamir villages